Zafuzi/tidepool/README.txt

 	Tidepool is a simplified template that contains everything you need to make a game using Squids.js

 - structure -
-	squids		=> git submodule that points to the squids repo index.html	=> just used to load local.js and squids local.js	=> game code
-	m			=> ./m (to start a PHP local server)
+	squids.min.js		=> npm distributable of the squids game engine index.html	        => loads game.js
+	game.js	            => game code
+	nodes/*.js	        => individual nodes for the game like player, enemy, etc...

+- how to use -
+    - use the template button above to clone this repo into your own repo
+    - clone the repo locally
+    - run npm install
+    - I recommend using a PHP server or a Node server to serve the files locally.
+I use php -S localhost:3000